alansmithee-johndoe/stable-diffusion-webui-nsfw-censor-rickrolling/README.md

 A NSFW checker for [Web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
 Replaces non-worksafe images with black squares.
 Install it from UI.

-I want to add rickrolling function, so this fork is for testing Rickrolling.
+I want to use rickrolling function, so this fork is for testing Rickrolling.

 ![sample01](https://raw.githubusercontent.com/alansmithee-johndoe/stable-diffusion-webui-nsfw-censor-rickrolling/master/sample01.png)